-Applicants should indicate their research interests and their preferred advisors.
-Prospective students are encouraged to speak with potential advisors before applying to the MSc program.
+Applicants must indicate their research interests and their agreed advisors.
+Prospective students should commence discussions with faculty well in advance of applying.
 Offers of admission will only be issued in cases where a member of Bioinformatics Graduate Faculty has agreed to be the advisor.